killbill/killbill-analytics-plugin/reports/invoice_item_adjustments_daily/README.md

 | 1                | USD      | 2025-09-19 | -19.3100  |
 | 489              | USD      | 2025-09-19 | -10.0000  |

-This means that on the date `2025-08-28`, the tenant with record id=1 had a total invoice adjustments of EUR 10.
+The first row in the above table indicates that on the date `2025-08-28`, the tenant with record id=1 had a total invoice adjustments of EUR 10.

 ## Report UI: